NickLu0611/Future_Engineer_Car_Diary/README.md

  * Software

   The car uses [Donkey Car](https://www.donkeycar.com/) doing Self Driving Car Platform.
 [Donkey Car](https://www.donkeycar.com/)  is a high level self driving library written in [Python](https://www.python.org/).
 It is an Open Source Hardware design that makes it easy for you to build your own car.
-And use Raspberry Pi control the car to start driveing.
+And use Raspberry Pi control the car to start driving.
 The code are in `src` Folder.

 # Diary